Trio Forest Products

 Trio Forest Products drivers carried on as always in the days after the camera installation.
 There were no big announcements and no dire warnings.
 The results came in: The drivers all scored in the 600-point range out of a possible 1,000.
 Many Driveri users select a score of 900 as their benchmark.

-Ruchty noticed a wide spectrum of violations that resulted in the low scores.
+Ruchty noticed a wide spectrum of violations that resulted in

 Focusing on the Facts

 With two days of data in hand, Ruchty held talks with each driver individually.
 His message?
 “Let me introduce you to yourself,” Ruchty told them.
 He emphasized a few key points with the drivers:

 - How they drive at work is also how they drive with their families

 - He doesn’t have time or interest in monitoring them constantly

 - The only time he would watch them is if Driveri indicated a safety event